A good drenching with cream of coconut makes this cake moist and flavorful.

 Substitute coconut milk for water in the cake mix

 Coconut milk makes the cake taste more decadent and less like a cake mix.
 However, if you don’t have coconut, you can certainly use water, instead.

 I don’t use a cake mix very often, but my attempts to make this cake from scratch were unsatisfactory.
 The light and airy texture of a cake mix will soak up the cream of coconut better than any of my own recipes.

 Heat (slightly) the cream of coconut before pouring over the warm cake

-While we’re on the top, coconut milk and cream of coconut are radically different and are not interchangeable.
-Cream of coconut is VERY sweet.
+While we’re on the topic, coconut milk and cream of coconut are radically different and are not interchangeable.
+The cream of coconut is VERY sweet.
 Coconut milk is not.

-Sprinkled shaved instead of shredded coconut on top
+Sprinkled shaved coconut instead of shredded coconut on top.

 Shredded coconut will still be delicious if you can’t find shaved coconut flakes.